 Documentation before and after implementation in accordance with the Vorgehensmodell is part of the scope.

 Reuse of existing code is encouraged where applicable.
+See therefor PTS.Server, as well as the Projects Wuhan, Geely and Alfing and the respective dependencies.

 Exclusion from scope